acviana/vercel-nextjs-blog/pages/posts/2024-09-23-weekly-update.md

 ### Restricting Positional-Only Function Arguments

-The second things I learned is that you can use the slash symbol `/` to denote function variables that _must_ be positional-only as opposed to keyword arguments.
+The second syntax is that you can use the slash symbol `/` to denote function variables that _must_ be positional-only as opposed to keyword arguments.
 Here's an example.

 ```python
 >>> def a(arg_1, /, arg_2):